Liquorice Allsorts Cake (with Chocolate Fudge Frosting)

 Frosting:

-- Beat the butter and cream cheese together until nice and smooth (I used a food processor).
+- Beat the butter and cream cheese together until nice and smooth (I used my stand mixer).

-- Sift 100g (1 cup) icing sugar and cocoa together and beat it in.
+- Sift 100g (1 cup) of icing / powdered sugar and cocoa together and beat it in.
 Add more icing sugar as needed until you have a thick, spreadable consistency.

 - Finally, add the chopped chocolate and stir in.